-The equivalent of one or two leaves a day for your dog – maybe even half a leaf if you’ve a particularly petite pooch – will do them the world of kindness.
+The equivalent of one or two leaves a day for your dog – maybe even half a leaf if you have a particularly petite pooch – will do them the world of kindness.

 Having said that, even a few scraps of finely chopped up lettuce mixed in with their meals once or twice a week can work a world of wonders on your pet.

-Dogs need to eat far less veggies to see the benefits thereof, so if it feels like it’s too small a portion to make a difference to your dog’s diet, don’t be discouraged.
+Dogs need to eat far fewer veggies to see the benefits thereof, so if it feels like it’s too small a portion to make a difference to your dog’s diet, don’t be discouraged.

-You’re doing him or her far more favours than you may well think.
+You’re doing him or her far more favors than you may well think.